Short version of relevant credentials (updated 2013):

 One very big thing has changed since I was a child: marginal tax rates have come down a lot.

 The top marginal tax rate for high-income taxpayers was 90% in the 1950s and early 1960s.
 That means that a very wealthy taxpayer only got to keep 10 cents of the last dollar earned in taxable income.
 The Kennedy tax cuts of the early 1960s were a big deal when I was in elementary school--that lowered the top rate to 70%, still very high compared to today's rates.
 As you can imagine, that kind of high marginal tax rate gave enormous incentives for those high-bracket taxpayers to seek out every bizarre, weird, and creative loophole they could find.
 There were a few scandalous stories of very wealthy taxpayers who managed to find legal ways to pay little or no taxes.
 Those stories led to the passage of the Alternative Minimum Tax (AMT) almost four decades ago.
-The AMT is currently a very hot political topic (because it now reaches many more taxpayers, as it is not indexed for inflation) and we'll talk about the AMT later in the class.
+The AMT is currently a very hot political topic (because it now reaches many more taxpayers, as it is not indexed for inflation; 2013 update: the AMT is now indexed for inflation!) and we'll talk about the AMT later in the class.
 Fortunately for our clients, the AMT does not apply to them.

 Nowadays, the top marginal income tax rate for high-income taxpayers is less than 40%.
 You probably recall the recent presidential campaign controversy over the Obama campaign proposal to raise the top marginal bracket from 35% to 38%.
 In the light of the current economic situation, he now suggests that proposal be put on hold, and certainly nobody is suggesting that rates should go as high as they were in my childhood.
 High-bracket taxpayers still look for creative ways to divert taxable income into a tax-favored form of income, but Congress and IRS have eliminated many of the most outrageous tax loopholes that were available back in the 1960s.
 Even with lower rates, there is still quite a bit of tax avoidance (the term for legal tax loopholes) and tax evasion (the term for illegal tax dodges.)